 An SPE may be an opportunity to assess the individual as a potential employee and to decrease costs associated with orientation time if the individual is hired.

-Do applicants completing SPE have professional liability protection?
+- Do applicants completing an SPE have professional liability protection?

-As a provisional registrant, applicants completing an SPE are covered by Professional Liability Protection the same as practising RNs.
+As a provisional licensee, applicants completing an SPE are covered by Professional Liability Protection, the same as practising nurses.
 However, you should discuss the SPE with a member of the Risk Management team, Professional Practice Office, or Human Resources team.
+As a provisional licensee, applicants completing an SPE do not have WorkSafe coverage through BCCNM.